 What qualifications do I need to become a conveyancer?

-You can study for a CLC qualification yourself or as part of an organisation’s training programme.
-However, many employers prefer to choose candidates who already have or are working towards their CLC qualification, over those who don’t.
+You can study a Council of Licensed Conveyancers qualification yourself or as part of an organisation’s training programme.
+However, it is important to note that many employers prefer to choose candidates who already have or are working towards their CLC qualification, over those who do not.

 What conveyancing qualifications are there?